 "The biggest challenge of this project was filling a large empty house without it feeling forced or overfurnished," explains Elbaum.
 "There are only two people living in this house most of the time, so we tried to maintain a balance between finding the right pieces and finishes to define the space while still drawing attention to the simplicity of the house.
 I think we did a great job creating a warm and inviting home while still embracing some of the negative spaces."

-"The office is directly off the master bedroom and needed to have plenty of function and storage," says the designer.
+"The office is directly off the primary bedroom and needed to have plenty of function and storage," says the designer.
 "We added a lacquer and stained oak custom built-in unit with open shelving, cabinets, and drawers, as well as a usable workspace.
 The freestanding desk added another work surface for times when the desktop computer was not being used.
 The lounge chair in the corner provided another place to rest or even curl up with a book."

-"The master bedroom was an enormous and somewhat overwhelming space for the homeowners," explains Elbaum.
+"The primary bedroom was an enormous and somewhat overwhelming space for the homeowners," explains Elbaum.
 "We painted the walls a dark color to create a more intimate and inviting space.
-We divided up the large overall room by creating a separate seating area in front of the bed which provided an additional place for the homeowners to relax in their master suite.
-We also replaced the existing carpet in the master bedroom to match the wide plank oak flooring that carried through the rest of the house.
+We divided up the large overall room by creating a separate seating area in front of the bed which provided an additional place for the homeowners to relax in their primary suite.
+We also replaced the existing carpet in the primary bedroom to match the wide plank oak flooring that carried through the rest of the house.
 The chandelier is also such an interesting piece that you don't typically see in a bedroom—each lighting fixture we chose for this house is special and ties the rooms together."

-"The master bathroom had a very zen vibe, and we added a few pieces to keep with that feeling," says the designer.
+"The primary bathroom had a very zen vibe, and we added a few pieces to keep with that feeling," says the designer.
 "The extremely soft and luxurious silk rug warmed up the space, as well as providing something nice to put your feet on after enjoying some time in that beautiful tub.
 The large-scale light fixture added some drama while still allowing the natural light to pass through from outdoors."
 To warm up the space, the designer added rugs, lighting, and small pieces of furniture to keep it cohesive with the rest of the house.